-Contracts and commitments that require review by the Finance and Audit Committee shall be presented in a summary Term Sheet that explains in plain language the essential terms and conditions of the agreement.
+Contracts and commitments that require review by the Finance and Audit Committee and the Board shall be presented in a summary Term Sheet that explains in plain language the essential terms and conditions of the agreement.

 Original, signed copies of all contracts are kept by the Director, Finance and Business Planning.